epam/edp-install/docs/operator-guide/kaniko-irsa.md

-# IAM Roles With Service Accounts for Kaniko
+# IAM Roles for Kaniko Service Accounts

 !!! note
     The information below is relevant in case ECR is used as Docker container registry.
-    Make sure that IRSA is enabled and [amazon-eks-pod-identity-webhook](https://github.com/aws/amazon-eks-pod-identity-webhook/tree/master) was deployed according [documentation](./enable-irsa.md).
+    Make sure that IRSA is enabled and [amazon-eks-pod-identity-webhook](https://github.com/aws/amazon-eks-pod-identity-webhook/tree/master) is deployed according to the [Associate IAM Roles With Service Accounts](./enable-irsa.md) documentation.

 The "build-image-kaniko" stage manages [ECR](https://aws.amazon.com/ecr/) through IRSA that should be available on the cluster.
 Follow the steps below to create a required role: